danpoynor/omdb-api-data-analysis/README.md

 python movie_requests.py
 ```

-This will read the file `oscar_winners.csv` and gather data on the listed movies before creating a new file called `movies.csv` which will be used for the Jupyter Notebook data analysis.
+This will read the file `oscar_winners.csv` file and gather data on the listed movies from [OMDb](https://www.omdbapi.com/) before creating a new file called `movies.csv` which will be used for the Jupyter Notebook data analysis.

+You can then open the Jupyter Notebook and run the cells to see the analysis.

 When done running the app, you can deactivate the virtual environment by running `deactivate`.